gomingchen/SCAT/README.md

 # SCAT
 Spectrogram correlation and transformation (SCAT) model, an efficient signal processing method inspired by echolocating bats' auditory system.
-By inputing a pulse-echo pair, SCAT model runs the pair through a gammatone filterbank to get the time-frequency representations of the signal in parallel frequency channels.
+SCAT model runs a pulse-echo pair through a gammatone filterbank to get the time-frequency representations of the signal in parallel frequency channels as the first step.

 ![](/figures/filterbankOutput.png)